 Meet the gardener

-As well as potting plants, mowing lawns, twiming edges and looking after what we've got, Kate will also be on-hand to answer your questions relating to the garden and may be able to give you tips and advice for your own green spaces.
+Kate will be working in the garden on our days closed to the public, but as well as potting plants, mowing lawns, twiming edges and looking after what we've got, Kate is also able to respond to your questions relating to the garden.
+Please email your questions to firstname.lastname@example.org

-" My favourite style of garden is a rambling cottage garden packed with colourful plants and intoxicating scents, which just happens to be the sort of garden we have here at Tintagel Old Post Office.
-So if you see me battling in a border, please stop and have a chat – if gardening is my favourite thing to do, talking about the garden is a close second! "
+" My favourite style of garden is a rambling cottage garden packed with colourful plants and intoxicating scents, which just happens to be the sort of garden we have here at Tintagel Old Post Office. "

 There is a range of plants to actively encourage wildlife into the garden.
 The seasonal variety of the garden provides nectar for insects much of the year and nesting material for birds.
 Butterflies, bees and bats are regular visitors and there is even evidence of rabbits and moles.
 The recycled garden waste forms compost bins which provide the ideal environment for slow worms to nest and lay their eggs.